MRU-CSIS-3512-001-202301-ASG/the-project-danzola01/project-journal.md

 - This time it adheres much more to the functional requirements
 - Have a working admin page to log in
 - Have a working browse page to view all the images

+## Week of Jan 30th
+- Not a lot of work done this week
+- Restructured the way the db is set up to be more in line with class examples

+## Week of Feb 6th
+- Fixed querys to retrieve proper data
+- Completed pagination for browse page